LD-Investment/ld-platform/README.rst

     $ docker-compose -f docs.local.yml up docs

-Navigate to port 7000 on your host to see the documentation.
+Navigate to `127.0.0.1:7000` on your host to see the documentation.
 From now on, this docs will become the lighthouse of everything.